khatchad/wala-python/README.md

 mvn clean package
 ```

-*PS1: This project needs <https://github.com/juliandolby/jython3> to parse source code into AST, we already built it and put it at [here](https://github.com/Anemone95/wala-python/blob/master/python-frontend/cast-python3/libs/jython-dev.jar), but if you want to build it by your self, see [Build Jython3](#Build Jython3).*
+*PS1: This project needs <https://github.com/juliandolby/jython3> to parse source code into AST, we already built it and put it at [here](https://github.com/Anemone95/wala-python/blob/master/python-frontend/cast-python3/libs/jython-dev.jar), but if you want to build it by your self, see <a href="#Build Jython3">Build Jython3</a>.*

 *PS2: I only reconstructed a part of the original one, the other code is stored in `origin_deprecated` dir.
 And the original project needs a dependency called [IDE](https://github.com/wala/IDE).
 If you want to build this, I really recommend you to use [this version](https://github.com/Anemone95/IDE.git)*